 Anderson’s Artworks

-Anderson’s work involves research on current climate science, consultation with scientists, fieldwork in remote parts of the world, and artwork creation in his home studio.
-Fieldwork, whether it be in Africa, the Canadian Arctic, Antarctica, the deserts of Utah, or etcetera, is expeditionary in nature involving physical conditioning and months of preparatory planning.
-While some locations mandate the use of logistical support persons, Anderson’s fieldwork methodology is modeled off of contemporary alpinism and no-trace hiking ethics where one travels light and fast in small, self-sufficient parties.
+Todd Anderson’s practice integrates current climate science, scholarly research, collaboration with scientists, fieldwork in remote regions of the world, and the creation of artwork in his home studio.
+His fieldwork—conducted in locations such as Africa, the Arctic, Antarctica, and the deserts of the American West—is expeditionary in nature, requiring physical endurance and months of preparatory planning.
+While some environments necessitate the support of logistical teams, Anderson’s methodology is largely informed by contemporary alpinism and leave-no-trace ethics: traveling light, moving fast, and working in small, self-sufficient groups.

 Anderson describes his work.
 Video: 4 min. in length; produced by Clinton Colemenares and Ken Scar, Clemson University.